 Yoga helps combat stress, by building resilience and teaching relaxation techniques.
 It also can lower your cortisol levels.

-Webb believes “It’s better to start with something and commit than try to bite off too much and never follow through.”
+Koya Webb, a certified yoga teacher, health coach, and author, believes “It’s better to start with something and commit than try to bite off too much and never follow through.”

 “That applies with your yoga, breathwork, and meditation practices as well,” says Webb.